RoboticExplorationLab/SoftCapture/README.md

 # Soft Capture of Tumbling Space Objects

 Code accompanying the paper ["A Convex Formulation of the Soft-Capture Problem"](https://arxiv.org/abs/2405.00867).
+Run `examples/scp.jl` after installation.

 This repository contains:
 - An implementation of the convex trajectory optimization algorithm described in the paper.